Israeli Knesset votes to dissolve in step towards snap election | Politics

 Israel moved closer on Wednesday to its fifth election in less than four years after lawmakers gave an initial nod to dissolve parliament, with a comeback by former Prime Minister Benjamin Netanyahu already dominating the campaign.

-The Knesset voted to dissolve in a preliminary reading of a bill expected to be finalized next week, after which the centrist Foreign Minister Yair Lapid will take over from Prime Minister Naftali Bennett at the head of an interim government.
-Lapid, who with Bennett ended Netanyahu's record reign a year ago by forming a rare political alliance of rightists, liberals, and Arab parties, has cast the upcoming election as a battle between moderates and Netanyahu-embraced extremists.
+The Knesset voted unanimously to dissolve in a preliminary reading of a bill expected to be finalised next week, after which the centrist Foreign Minister Yair Lapid, 58, will take over from Prime Minister Naftali Bennett at the head of an interim government.
+Lapid, who with Bennett ended Netanyahu's record reign a year ago by forming a rare political alliance of rightists, liberals and Arab parties, which faltered in past months amid infighting, has cast the upcoming election as a battle between moderates and Netanyahu-embraced extremists.

-Netanyahu, presently Israel's opposition leader, was delighted by Bennett and Lapid's move to disband what he has called the worst government in Israel's history, hoping to break his own record and win a sixth term in office.
-Four polls published on Tuesday found Netanyahu's right-wing Likud party and its likely allied nationalist and ultra-religious parties as leading the polls, but still short of a governing majority in Israel's 120-seat Knesset.
+Netanyahu, presently Israel's opposition leader, was delighted by the move by Bennett and Lapid to disband what he has called the worst government in Israel's history, hoping to break his own record and win a sixth term in office.
+Four surveys published on Tuesday found Netanyahu's right-wing Likud party and its likely allied nationalist and ultra-religious parties as leading the polls, but still short of a governing majority in Israel's 120-seat Knesset.

-Their rivals, on the left, right, and center, have vowed to prevent a return to power by Netanyahu, who is on trial on corruption charges that he denies.
+Their rivals, on the left, right and centre, have vowed to prevent a return to power by Netanyahu, who is on trial on corruption charges that he denies.
+Coalition lawmakers are already pushing legislation that will bar a person under criminal indictment from heading a government, though it is unclear whether they have enough votes.

+"Netanyahu knows if Israel remains a liberal democracy that he will not be able to cancel his trial," Lapid said at an economic conference in Jerusalem.
+"Our mission is to ensure these people don't take power and not to let them crush Israel's democracy," Lapid said.

+Netanyahu, 72, who has cast his trial as a leftist witch-hunt, has said his rivals will lean on Muslim Arab lawmakers who he has described as "supporters of terrorism."
+"Only a strong national government headed by Netanyahu will put Israel back on a right-wing course," Likud said in response to Lapid's remarks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)